ZhangNingSAU/Spring-2022-CSCI-270-Networks-and-DataCommunications/Slides/ReadMe.md

-# This folder contains all the slides.
+# This folder contains all the lecture slides.